vboyev-MSFT/defender-docs/defender-endpoint/configure-endpoints-sccm.md

 ## Configure sample collection settings

-For each device, you can set a configuration value to state whether samples can be collected from the device when a request is made through Microsoft Defender XDR to submit a file for deep analysis.
+For each device, you can set a configuration value to state whether samples can be collected from the device when a request is made through the Microsoft Defender portal to submit a file for deep analysis.

 > [!NOTE]
 > These configuration settings are typically done through Configuration Manager.